s-basant/Distributed-Room-Reservation-System/README.md

 The applicaiton manages the room slot booking across three campus of a university.

-There are 4 nodes(with names as contributor) out of which 3 will act server and one will be client.
-Please refer to the documentation for desing and functioning of the applicaiton.
+Note: In this applicaiton, there are 4 nodes used, 3 nodes used as server and one node as client.
+Other contributors are the one who created similar application and acting as server for this applicaiton.